Ali-SZ/simple-library/README.md

 # Simple Library

-A simple Library managment application with PyQt5 and Sqlite3
+A simple library management application using PyQt5 and Sqlite3